- Adult-Gerontology NP

 Millions of Americans are affected by mental health conditions every year.
 The Psychiatric-Mental Health Nurse Practitioner (PMHNP) program prepares you as a qualified practitioner to serve mental health patients across the lifespan.

-The PMHNP program requires 52 credits and is delivered primarily online.
+The PMHNP program requires 49 credits and is delivered primarily online.
 Graduates are eligible to sit for the American Nurses Credentialing Center certification exam in PMHNP.
-Students may enroll for the full-time two year program, or part-time to complete the program in 3 years.

-Completed applications that are received by January 15 are giving priority for fall admission.
-Application period closes April 1.
+Completed applications are due by January 15.
 Enrollment is limited.

 Please note, the curriculum within the PMHNP program is subject to change based on American Nurses Credentialing Center (ANCC), National Organization of Nurse Practitioner Faculties (NONPF), and National Association of Clinical Nurse Specialists (NACNS) certification requirements.
 In particular, if the certification requirements change, curriculum/course alterations may need to be implemented.